Elephant1214/ElephantClient/README.md

 # Elephant Client
-A Minecraft PvP client for 1.8.9 focused on enhancements of FPS and the overall experience of Minecraft PvP.
+A Minecraft PvP client for 1.8.9 focused on performance and overall experience.

 ## Installation
 **Coming soon!**